 At the Compassion Child Development Center

-In India’s tribal regions, Compassion partners with local worship centers to meet the needs of children who are truly the poorest of the poor.
+In India’s tribal regions, Compassion works to meet the needs of children who are truly the poorest of the poor.

 At their partner-based Compassion centers, children enjoy regular, nutritious meals.
 They are also provided the means to attend school.

 Regular medical checkups and assistance in the case of illness are also provided.

 Awareness training programs conducted at their centers help protect them from abuse.

 Center staff are caring and mature adults who spend quality time with the children, encouraging them spiritually and providing the love and guidance they might be lacking at home.

 To help improve children’s home conditions, centers provide mothers with training in such skills as handicraft-making and tailoring so they can generate income from home.

 Programs focusing on overcoming addiction, a widespread problem among fathers, also help strengthen the family.

 Compassion is bringing help and hope to children in need in India’s tribal regions, providing them with: